How Dallas Area Rape Crisis Center Leads During Sexual Assault Awareness Month

 Sustain care that stays.
 Prepared care requires prepared support.

-Your gift during Sexual Assault Awareness Month helps keep specialized response ready, sustain trained advocates and prevention educators, and ensure survivors can find steady, reliable care when they need it most.
+Support for survivors does not end when Sexual Assault Awareness Month concludes.
+Your gift helps keep specialized response ready, sustain trained advocates and prevention educators, and ensure survivors can find steady, reliable care when they need it most.

 • I didn’t know who to call, but I hoped DARCC had someone who would listen.
 They did.
 The advocate on the other end helped me breathe.